-In Forms 4-5 (Years 10-11) the Cambridge IGCSE History syllabus looks at some of the major international issues of the twentieth century, as well as covering the history of particular regions such as Germany in more depth.
+In Forms 4-5 (Years 10-11) the Cambridge IGCSE History syllabus looks at some of the major international issues of the twentieth century, as well as covering the history of regions such as Germany in more depth.
 The emphasis is on both historical knowledge and on the skills required for historical research.
-The IGCSE History exam consists of three exam papers: Paper 1 on International Relations 1919-1990; Paper 2 on Source Analysis; and Paper 4 on the historical concept of Significance.
+The IGCSE History exam consists of three exam papers: Paper 1 on International Relations 1919-1990; Paper 2 on Source Analysis; and Paper 4 is a Depth Study on Germany 1919-1945 that focuses on Significance.
 Learners develop an understanding of the nature of cause and effect, continuity and change, similarity and difference and find out how to use and understand historical evidence as part of their studies.
-IGCSE History provides the analytical and essay-writing skills can lead on to numerous A Level courses such as History; English Literature; English Language, Economics; and Languages.
+IGCSE History provides the analytical and essay-writing skills can facilitate students’ performance in A Level courses such as Economics, History; English Literature; Modern Languages, English Language, and Politics.

 In the Sixth Form, History students complete the Cambridge International AS & A Level History 9489 examination by studying four units.
 Units 1 and 2 are taken at AS level and will be focused on the American option: The history of the USA, 1820–1941.
 Students’ will be examined on their source analysis and essay writing skills at the end of 6.1 and this will make up 40% of their final A Level grade.